ethereum/remix-project/automation.md

  - **Autosquash** will automatically update the branch - merge commit (when a new commit lands on master).

-   It will automatically squash and merge to master once everything is green It is activable by adding the `autosquash` label.
+   It will automatically squash and merge to master once everything is green.

+   It is activable by adding the `autosquash` label.

    For more [information](https://github.com/marketplace/actions/autosquash)